 Migrants in Delhi are 'corona-carriers': Haryana Home Minister Anil Vij

-Haryana, Apr 27: BJP leader and home minister of Haryana Anil Vij on Monday said many of the migrants who work and stay in Delhi are "corona-carriers".
+Haryana, Apr 27: BJP leader and Home Minister of Haryana Anil Vij on Monday said that many of the migrants who work and stay in Delhi are "corona-carriers".

-Vij also said that he appealed to the Cheif Minister of Delhi not to issue passes to the migrants to travel to Haryana.
+Vij appealed to the Chief Minister of Delhi not to issue passes to the migrants to travel to Haryana.

 "Many who work in Delhi&stay in Haryana, are 'Corona-carriers'.
 I appeal to Delhi CM that stay arrangements of ppl who work in Delhi should be made in Delhi itself.
 They shouldn't be issued passes to travel to Haryana as this is increasing COVID19 cases here", said Haryana Min Anil Vij.